twbs/blog/_posts/2013-08-19-bootstrap-3-released.md

 ## Coming up next

 As always, we'll have one or two patch releases before hitting our next minor release.
-We have a few things we'd like to tackle for BS3.1 and are already tracking those as potential features in [#9397](https://github.com/twbs/bootstrap/issues/9397).
-If you'd like to see something added or changed in v3.1, go ahead and check that list and if it's not on there, open a new issue.
+Beyond that, we have a few things we'd like to tackle for BS3.1 and are already tracking those as potential additions in [#9397](https://github.com/twbs/bootstrap/issues/9397).
+If you'd like something considered for v3.1, check that list.
+If it's not there, open a new issue to discuss.

 No dates have been set for any patch or minor release yet.
-As soon as we figure out what's making the cut and when, we'll let you know.
+As soon as we figure that out we'll let you know.

 ## Download!